How I Built a Dropshipping Store That Made $6,667 in Under 8 Weeks

 With Facebook ads I assumed that each sale would cost me $ 7.00.
 Those $ 7.00 acquisition costs are based on past experience.
 This number may be different on your business.

-To cover the monthly Shopify fees, I calculated with the assumption of having a minimum of 50 sales each month because Oberlo’s Starter plan allows you to fulfill 50 orders per month without getting charged
+To cover the monthly Shopify fees, I calculated with the assumption of having a minimum of 50 sales each month.
+Oberlo’s Starter plan is completely free, so I didn’t need to factor that into my budget – win!

 Once I had all the basics done, I went forward with designing my store.